Chicano/Latino Film Forum

 Seldom were films programmed for audience screening without the presence of at least one of the principal filmmakers.
-Over the course of the life of the project, the Chicano/Latino Film Forum presented the works of such film personalities as Carlos Avila, Jesse Borrego, Hector Galan, Nancy de los Santos, Efraim Gutierrez, and many others.
+Over the course of the life of the project, the Chicano/Latino Film Forum presented the works of such film personalities as Carlos Avila, Jesse Borrego, Hector Galan, Nancy de los Santos, Efraín Gutiérrez, and many others.

 In 1996, co-founder Cristina Ibarra left the group and named Sandra Guardado as her replacement as a co-director with Avila and Renteria.